Why Does Progesterone Make You Dizzy? | Hormone Effects Explained

 How does progesterone affect blood pressure to cause dizziness?

-Progesterone acts as a vasodilator, decreasing vascular resistance and lowering both systolic and diastolic blood pressure.
-This drop can reduce cerebral blood flow, sometimes resulting in dizziness, especially when standing up quickly.
+Progesterone can contribute to vasodilation, which decreases vascular resistance and may lower blood pressure in susceptible people.
+This drop can reduce cerebral blood flow temporarily, sometimes resulting in dizziness, especially when standing up quickly.

 Can progesterone’s effect on the nervous system cause dizziness?